Ayurvedic nutrition, herbs & lifestyle changes: what’s in it for me?

 Why should I go for it?

-…then Ayurveda may be the right method for you.
+then Ayurveda might be the right method for you.

 Which problems can be addressed?